 Accommodations could include:

-- Being able to bring your baby to work some days, or for part of a day.
+- Bringing your baby to work some days, or for part of a day.
 This could involve setting up a small portable crib in your office and/or wearing your baby.

-- Leaving work at lunch or on breaks to go visit and nurse your baby.
-The baby could also be brought to you at work.
-This is a more realistic option if you live near where your child is being watched while you are at work.
+- Leaving work at lunch or on breaks to go visit and nurse your baby, or having a caregiver bring your baby to you at work.
+This is a more realistic option if you live near your home or child’s daycare.

 - Setting up a comfortable nursing mother’s room (if one doesn’t exist already).
 This room would have a:

-- Private space (not a bathroom) with a comfortable chair with good back support
+- Private space (not a bathroom).
+Make sure this space includes a comfortable chair with good back support.

-- Small table to hold a breast pump and other supplies
+- Small table.
+This provides a place to keep your breast pump and other supplies within reach.

 - The US Office of Women’s Health has resources to help both employees and employers make breastfeeding and returning to work the norm.